USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 Used by: CCTM – inline emissions version only

 The speciation profile file, GSPRO, contains the factors that are used to separate aggregated inventory pollutant emissions totals into emissions of model species in the form required by CMAQ.
 If only biogenic emissions are being calculated in-line in CMAQ, the GSPRO file used by CCTM needs to contain split factors only for the biogenic VOC emissions that are input in the B3GRD file.
 If other emissions sources are being calculated by CCTM, VOC split factors for these other sources must be included in the GSPRO file.
-The GSPRO file format is listed in the SMOKE user’s manual ([<http://www.smoke-model.org/version2.5/html/ch08s05s02.html>](http://www.smoke-model.org/version2.5/html/ch08s05s02.html)).
+The GSPRO file format is listed in the SMOKE user’s manual, see: [GSPRO documentation](https://www.cmascenter.org/smoke/documentation/4.0/html/ch08s05s02.html).

 <a id="b3grd"><a/>
 ### B3GRD: Gridded, normalized biogenic emissions

 Used by: CCTM – inline-emissions version only

 An I/O API GRDDED3 file of gridded, normalized biogenic emissions (in grams of carbon or nitrogen per hour, depending on the species) and leaf area index.
 The B3GRD file contains normalized emissions calculated with both summer and winter emissions factors.
 The B3GRD file is generated with the SMOKE program NORMBEIS3 using gridded land use data.
-For additional information about creating the B3GRD file, see the NORMBEIS3 documentation in the SMOKE users’ manual ([<http://www.smoke-model.org/version2.5/html/ch06s11.html>](http://www.smoke-model.org/version2.5/html/ch06s11.html)).
+For additional information about creating the B3GRD file, see the [NORMBEIS3 documentation](https://www.cmascenter.org/smoke/documentation/4.0/html/ch06s12.html) in the SMOKE users’ manual.

 <a id="bioseason"><a/>
 ### BIOSEASON: Freeze dates

 Used by: CCTM – inline-emissions version only

 The BIOSEASON switch file is an I/O API GRDDED3 file used to indicate which biogenic emissions factor to use on each day in a given year for every grid cell in the modeling domain.
 This file can be created using the Metscan utility program that is distributed with SMOKE.
 The BIOSEASON file is time-dependent and usually contains data for an entire year (365 or 366 days).
 It uses one variable, SEASON, which is either 0 (grid cell should use winter factors for current day) or 1 (grid cell should use summer factors for current day).
-For additional information about creating the BIOSEASON file, see the Metscan documentation in the SMOKE user’s manual ([<http://www.smoke-model.org/version2.5/html/ch05s11.html>](http://www.smoke-model.org/version2.5/html/ch05s11.html)).
+For additional information about creating the BIOSEASON file, see the [Metscan documentation](https://www.cmascenter.org/smoke/documentation/4.0/html/ch05s03s10.html) in the SMOKE user’s manual.

 <a id="stk_grps"><a/>
 ### STK_GRPS_##: Stack groups